Stephen-Seo/SimpleArchiver/README.md

 to store the temporary compressed chunk.
 Note that `--force-tmpfile` exists to force simplearchiver to use `tmpfile()`.

+Note that file format version 7 does NOT use a temporary file.
+File formats 6 and lower USE a temporary file.

 Note that temporary files are only created when using compression.
 This is due to the need to support "streaming".
 Or in other words, `simplearchiver` can create an archive and output it to standard-output (with `-f -`), or